Sales Reps Need Great Situational Awareness to Properly Execute a Sales Process

 Managers must coach not only the sales process, but how to recognize and react to the exceptions to that process.
 They must provide training to reps and ensure the process – and audibles -- are part of everyday selling behaviors.

 Having a standard, yet adaptive sales process is critical to success (yes, that is an oxymoron).
 Adapting to the situation with the right play will increase close rates and deal sizes in 2019.

 Throughout 2019, look for additional insight on adaptive selling: we’ve studied more than 10,000 deals and are excited to bring you real strategies to win in the modern selling environment. #FutureOfSales

-Contact us to more practical ideas for getting your sales team off to a fast start this quarter.
+Contact us to more practical ideas on when to call an audible and for getting your sales team off to a fast start this quarter.